pushme-pullyou/tootoo13/README.md

 See read me files in each module folder for to do items

+* 2019-01-23 ~ Theo ~ Add carousel / Add script gallery
 * 2019-01-15 ~ Theo ~ file save to file & save save to ZIP module
 * 2019-01-15 ~ Theo ~ file open ZIP, select and display contents module

 ## Issues

-* 2019-01-22 ~ Theo ~ Menu background color not updating with style changes

 <details>

 <summary>Change Log</summary>

 ### 2019-01-23 ~ Theo

 * Add details to change log

+Fixed?

+* 2019-01-22 ~ Theo ~ Menu background color not updating with style changes

 Started